 The Average Cost of Bathtub Refinishing

 Replacing an existing bathtub with a newer model is not always a simple chore.
 The original tub almost always needs to be cut into pieces to fit through the bathroom door.
-There may also be flooring, trim, surrounds, and plumbing that need to be removed and replaced.
-While a new tub can cost as little as $200, labor expenses for the replacement process can easily add $1,000 or more to the bill.
+There might also be flooring, trim, surrounds, and plumbing that will need to be removed and replaced.
+While a new tub can cost as little as $150, labor expenses for the replacement process can easily add $1,500 or more to the bill.

 - First, the technician strips off the old finish and sands the tub to create a smooth surface.

 - Next, any holes, cracks, chips, or rust spots are repaired.

 - Finally, a primer, multiple layers of coating, and a sealant are applied.
 The bathtub can usually be used again in one to three days, and the finish should last 10-15 years.

 To find a reputable contractor, ask friends for recommendations or check with the Better Business Bureau.

 Although this work is usually best left to a trained contractor, there are DIY bathtub refinishing kits ($24, The Home Depot) available at many home improvement stores.
 It's important to note that these products don't use the same technology as the professionals, and the results are less durable and often look painted on rather than smooth.

 If you plan on refinishing a bathtub yourself, make sure the area has proper ventilation before you begin.
 Open all bathroom windows and doors and turn on the vent fan to help air out the room.
 After putting on safety goggles and gloves, follow these DIY bathtub refinishing steps: